dedis/popstellar/be2-scala/docs/README.md

 ### Servers consistency

 Making sure that servers that run a LAO concurrently share the same state is ensured by `Heartbeat` messages and `GetMessagesById` messages.
-These messages are proper to server to servxer communication and they follow the same path as the other messages in the DSL graph.
+These messages are proper to server to server communication and they follow the same path as the other messages in the DSL graph.
 :warning: connection to other servers is internally represented by an instance of `ClientActor`.
 Since this can easily lead to errors, the way we distinguish a server to server connection and a client to server connection is by a `isServer` field in the `ClientActor` instance.
 The way we broadcast heartbeats to connected servers is by mean of the `Monitor` Actor.
 The monitor actor sees every message the system receives.
 It schedules heartbeats either whenever it sees a message in the next heartbeatRate seconds, or periodically after a period of messageDelay seconds.
 Heartbeats are sent by the mean of the `ConnectionMediator` actor that holds a set of connected server peers.